Cotswold Breaks – Blenheim Palace

 The palace itself is lavishly decorated, and visitors are welcome to explore the palatial rooms or have a guided tour of the state rooms.
 Blenheim is most famous for being the birthplace and home of Winston Churchill, and a permanent exhibition and special guided tours about Churchill’s life in the palace will tell you everything you wanted to know about the great man’s connection to Blenheim.

+The palace is a must see on our Cotswold breaks.
 There is enough to do at Blenheim for a whole day out, and children’s activities are held during the school holidays.
 The huge grounds regularly hold exclusive events, such as jousting tournaments, antiques fairs, flower shows, jazz concerts and motor enthusiast shows.

 Blenheim palaces’ beautiful grounds are the perfect spot for a family picnic, but there’s also plenty of choice of bites to eat on-site, from light bite cafes to full dining experiences.
 The palace even has a champagne bar if you’re in the mood to celebrate.